Last Updated on

 - Protect yourself from environmental dangers: X-rays are a strict no-no during pregnancy.
 If it is essential, tell your doctor about your pregnancy beforehand.
 Keep away from environmental toxins like pollution, vehicle exhaust fumes, formaldehyde, pesticides, and so on as they could lead to miscarriages, stillbirths or developmental defects in your baby.

 - Cut down on coffee: Studies have come with conflicting results on coffee and its link to miscarriage.
-While some suggest that about 4 cups a day is fine,
+While some suggest that about 2 cups a day is fine, some suggest cutting it out entirely.

 - Avoid cigarettes and alcohol: Tobacco and alcohol are forbidden, as they can cause serious harm to you and your baby.
 This is because tobacco lowers sperm count and increases sperm abnormalities which could result in miscarriages.
 Alcohol is even worse, as a single glass can make you less fertile by fifty percent.
 It passes through the placenta affecting foetus development and can lead to a miscarriage.

-- Spinach: Studies have shown that Spinach contains Vitamin E which nourishes the embryo and prevents miscarriage by avoiding its starvation.
+- Eat spinach: Studies have shown that spinach contains Vitamin E, which nourishes the embryo and prevents miscarriage by avoiding its starvation.

 - Indulge in chocolate: Luckily for you, chocolate also helps drop your risk of miscarriage by twenty percent as it improves the immune system of the baby.

-- Do an STD test: Please get yourself checked for sexually transmitted diseases like HPV, herpes, syphilis and gonorrhoea.
+- Do an STD test: Get yourself checked for sexually transmitted diseases like HPV, herpes, syphilis and gonorrhea.
 These diseases make a miscarriage more likely as they are present in the birth canal exposing the embryo.
 Also, make sure your partner is tested for these diseases as well.

 - Take progesterone supplements: Progesterone is the most crucial hormone when it comes to getting pregnant as it helps prepare the uterus to house the foetus.
 If you have a progesterone imbalance, ask your doctor for progesterone supplements to help you get pregnant and maintain the pregnancy.
 Using progesterone to prevent miscarriage is especially helpful in the first trimester.